Hyperchaotic/weectrl/README.md

 ```
 ## Compatibility
 Theoretically supports and device advertising the `urn:Belkin:service:basicevent:1` service.
 Does not support dimmers, motion sensors, yet.
-Currently only tested with Belkin WeMo LightSwitch and Socket only.
+Currently only tested with Belkin WeMo LightSwitch and Socket.

 ## License